-Four Thousand Islands New Area is a proposed new urban development in Khong district, Champasak province, Laos.
+Four Thousand Islands New Area is a new urban development in Khong district, Champasak province, Laos.
 This nearest city is Pakse, 140km away.

 The Four Thousand Islands (Si Phan Don) is an archipelago of islands in the Mekong River, near the Laos-Cambodia border.
 Also known as the Sithandone SEZ, this special economic zone will cover an area of more than 9,846 hectares and it will have its own airport.

 This project has also been referred to as the Khonphapheng Special Economic Zone, so named for the Khone Phapheng Falls (the largest waterfall in Southeast Asia).
-The area around the waterfall will be developed into a tourism site.
+The area around the waterfall will be developed into a tourist site.

 Another name that has been used is Khong City, named after Don Khong (Khong Island) – the largest island in the Si Phan Don archipelago.